bbauska/css-mastering-css/README.md

 22. Indigo
 23. Ivory

-<h2>RGB COLOR</h2>
+<h4>RGB COLOR</h4>

-There are different colors that add a different atmosphere to various designs.
+<p>There are different colors that add a different atmosphere to various
+designs.
 The right choice of colors can make designs and creations look clean, aesthetic, and modern.
-But the bad colors can make a project difficult for users to interact with because it will look not attractive to others.
+But the bad colors can make a project difficult for users to interact with because it will look not attractive to others.</p>

-The color of the border (border), background (background color), or foreground (color) -- the text decorations on the page have a huge impact, so you have to put some effort into getting them right.
+<p>The color of the border (border), background (background color), or
+foreground (color) -- the text decorations on the page have a huge impact, so you have to put some effort into getting them right.</p>

-CSS lets you use a wide variety of different colors and color systems.
-They range from named colors to hexagonal colors, RGB() colors, hsl col- ors, and more.
+<p>CSS lets you use a wide variety of different
+colors and color systems.
+They range from named colors to hexagonal colors, RGB() colors, hsl col- ors, and more.</p>

-<h5>How to Use RGB Colors in HTML</h5>
+<h4>How to Use RGB Colors in HTML</h4>

-The easiest way to apply color to your HTML elements is to write your HTML in a .html file.
-Then, in that file, simply associate your .css style sheet with all the colors and styles you specify.
+<p>The easiest way to apply color to your HTML elements is to write your
+HTML in a .html file.
+Then, in that file, simply associate your .css style sheet with all the colors and styles you specify.</p>

-It makes code easier to read and removes any considered best practice concerns.
-We can have an about.html file with some HTML code like
+<p>It makes code easier to read and removes any considered best practice
+concerns.
+We can have an about.html file with some HTML code like this:</p>
-this:

 <h4>Example:</h4>